Skip to content

 For instance, if a person has impaired vision, their guide dog must lead them instead of being physically tied to them.

 However, these animals are not protected under the ADA guidelines.
-As such, passengers traveling with non-service animals may be charged an additional fee and expected to comply with certain regulations concerning how their pet is appropriately contained during travel.
+As such, passengers traveling with non-service animals may be charged an additional fee and expected to comply with specific regulations concerning how their pet is appropriately contained during travel.

 Practical Considerations for Dog Travel on Buses